Spectral GRID invariants and Lagrangian cobordisms

 where $\chi(L)$ is the Euler characteristic of $L$.
 This immediately implies that Lagrangian cobordism are not an equivalence relation.
 In fact, even Lagrangian concordance is not an equivalence relation \cite{Cha15:NotSym}.

 One important subclass of exact Lagrangian cobordisms is the class of decomposable Lagrangian cobordisms.
-Precisely, refer to \fullref{fig:leg-moves}: If $\Legm$ and $\Legp$ are Legendrian links such that \begin{itemize} \item $\Legm$ and $\Legp$ are Legendrian isotopic, as in the first three diagrams; \item $\Legm$ is obtained from $\Legp$ by a pinch move, as in the fourth diagram; or \item $\Legp$ is obtained from $\Legm$ by a Legendrian birth, i.e.\ $\Legp$ is the disjoint union of $\Legm$ with an unlinked component that is the undestabilizable Legendrian unknot, as in the fifth diagram; \end{itemize} then there exists an \emph{elementary} exact Lagrangian cobordism $L \colon \Legm \to \Legp$, by work of Bourgeois, Sabloff, Traynor \cite{BST15}, Chantraine \cite{Cha10:Leg}, Dimitroglou Rizell \cite{Dim16}, and Ekholm, Honda, and K\'alm\'an \cite{EHK16}.
+Precisely, refer to \fullref{fig:leg-moves}: If $\Legm$ and $\Legp$ are Legendrian links such that \begin{itemize} \item $\Legm$ and $\Legp$ are Legendrian isotopic, as in the first three diagrams; \item $\Legp$ is obtained from $\Legm$ by a pinch move, as in the fourth diagram;\footnote{Note that, despite the terminology, it is in fact $\Legm$ that looks like it is obtained from $\Legp$ by a pinch.} or \item $\Legp$ is obtained from $\Legm$ by a Legendrian birth, i.e.\ $\Legp$ is the disjoint union of $\Legm$ with an unlinked component that is the undestabilizable Legendrian unknot, as in the fifth diagram; \end{itemize} then there exists an \emph{elementary} exact Lagrangian cobordism $L \colon \Legm \to \Legp$, by work of Bourgeois, Sabloff, Traynor \cite{BST15}, Chantraine \cite{Cha10:Leg}, Dimitroglou Rizell \cite{Dim16}, and Ekholm, Honda, and K\'alm\'an \cite{EHK16}.
 Note that, topologically, elementary exact Lagrangian cobordisms are annuli, saddles, and cups, respectively.
 A Lagrangian cobordism is \emph{decomposable} if it is isotopic through exact Lagrangian cobordisms to a composition of elementary exact Lagrangian cobordisms.
 In the smooth category, every link cobordism is decomposable into elementary cobordisms; whether every exact Lagrangian cobordism is decomposable remains a major open question.